gift-framework/gift/README.md

 ## License

-This project is licensed under the terms specified in `legacy/LICENSE`.
+This project is licensed under the MIT terms.

 ## Contact